micropython/micropython/docs/library/pyb.CAN.rst

           CAN.ERROR_PASSIVE
           CAN.BUS_OFF

-   Possible states of the CAN controller.
+   Possible states of the CAN controller returned from :meth:`~CAN.state()`.

 .. data:: CAN.LIST16
-.. data:: CAN.MASK16
+          CAN.MASK16
-.. data:: CAN.LIST32
+          CAN.LIST32
-.. data:: CAN.MASK32
+          CAN.MASK32

-   the operation mode of a filter
+   The operation mode of a filter used in :meth:`~CAN.setfilter()`.